 Anorexia & Bulimia Care supports people who are affected by eating disorders.
 This organisation provides a wealth of information for people suffering with eating disorders.
-They also provide information for their family and friends and their parents and carers.
+They also provide information for their family, friends, parents and carers.

 An online community for parents and carers is available, befriending, a helpline, and regional support.